robertojnior/motivational-comments/README.md

-# motivational-comments
+# Motivational Comments

-Simple GitHub custom action to send motivational gifs on merges to mainline.
+Custom GitHub action to trigger a merge comment when mergin branches to the mainline.